 Employees are advised to promptly inform employers of something happening in their lives that might eventually require them to ask for a leave, so an employer can plan and prepare for their absence.
 This way, when the time comes, they will most likely approve the leave request.

-Before writing the permission letter for leave from work, employees should strive to understand their company policy on leave-related matters and what laws such as the Family and Medical Leave Act or the Americans with Disabilities Act (ADA) dictates about the time-off.
-Understanding the workplace rights and federal leave-related laws enables the employees to approach the conversation knowledgeably and negotiate the best possible solution for themselves and their employer.
+Before writing the letter for leave from work, employees should strive to understand their company policy on leave-related matters and what laws, such as the Family and Medical Leave Act or the Americans with Disabilities Act (ADA) dictate the time off.
+Understanding workplace rights and federal leave-related laws enables employees to approach the conversation knowledgeably and negotiate the best possible solution for themselves and their employers.

 Develop an agreeable plan with the HR staff/supervisor